-He shuddered violently but looked around, relaxing as he took inventory and checked everything off on his mental list: Same bed.
+Martin looked around, relaxing as he took inventory and checked everything off on his mental list: Same bed.
 Same bay window.
 Same blue sky, green grass, and sidewalk that wasn’t pink.
 Another airplane, not even remotely resembling a bloody dragon, roared overhead.
-He checked around the room: something strange there, like everything looked too new to be scattered about as if she’d lived there forever…but nothing was undulating.
+Something strange in the room, like everything looked too new to be scattered about as if she’d lived there forever…but nothing was undulating.

-No, he wasn’t doomed to chronic flashbacks of drug-induced hallucinations.
-Mum and dad were both wrong.
-As usual.
+No, again it had just been the trauma of turning the tables on Frank after Karen passed out and killing him.
+No, again his dad had been wrong, and he wasn’t doomed to chronic flashbacks of drug-induced hallucinations.
 Brilliant!
 He could feel his own smile.
 And smell…the coffee?

 Martin all but snatched it out of her hand, only pausing to caress the Starbuck’s logo before upending it.
-“Absolutely scrummy!”
+“Perfect!”

 “Glad you like it.”
 She stretched out naked beside him.
 Was it his imagination, or did she intentionally display herself such that the light from the bay window accentuated every curve.
 “You…seem to do a lot of dreaming…Randolph.”